 A Judicial Sale is held at least once each year and can include only those properties that have been exposed but not sold at an Upset Sale.
 After advertisement, notice to owners and lien holders, etc., the parcels are presented free and clear of all liens.

 A Repository Sale consists of properties that are exposed but not sold at a Judicial Sale.
 Any bid on a repository property must be approved by all taxing districts where the property is located (i.e. township borough, county, school).

 Special sales and redemption provisions apply in Philadelphia, Pittsburgh, and Scranton and in Allegheny County.

 Below you will find a collection of the latest user questions and comments relating to Tax Deeds Pennsylvania.

+The following is a list of counties located in the state of Pennsylvania.
 Tax Deeds for properties located in the following counties are sold at Pennsylvania county tax sales.

 Learn more about each county's individual tax sale process by clicking on the name of the county for which you are interested from the list below:

 |Bucks County, PA||597,635|